 Egyptian Maus are an ancient breed.
 Some sources even say that it is the only naturally domesticated cat breed with spots.
 They are also the fastest domestic house cats reaching up to 30 miles (45 km) per hour!
 Their primordial pouch is a heritage from their ancestors.

 The Bengal cats is a hybrid domestic cat breed that was bred using domestic cats, especially Egyptian Maus and Asian Leopard cats.
 They are quite popular with their wild cat markings, playful and friendly nature.
 They also tend to have primordial pouches.

-Pixie Bobs are believed to be linked to ancestors that are crosses between bobcats and domestic cats.
-Although the first breeder of Pixie Bobs is known, even the the original breeder does not know the origins of the initial parents she used as it was a rescue cat.
-With this wild link, the Pixie Bob takes its place in our list of cat breeds with primordial pouches.
+Pixie Bobs were believed to be linked to ancestors that are crosses between bobcats and domestic cats but the latest DNA testing showed that they are completely domestic.
+Although the first breeder of Pixie Bobs is known, even the original breeder does not know the origins of the initial parents she used as one of them was a rescue cat.
+With this rumored wild link, the Pixie Bob takes its place in our list of cat breeds with primordial pouches.

 Japanese Bobtails are known for many centuries and loved all over Japan.
 You may encounter Japanese Bobtails in traditional Japanese art, folklore and literature.
 These short-tailed cats have become world famous with one arm-raised figurines which are also called the ‘lucky cat’.